skeeto/skeeto.github.com/about/index.md

 ### Contact

-My email should be listed at the top of this page.
-If not, you can probably figure it out anyway.
-Don't be afraid to shoot me an email if you like.
-I don't get so much that random mail from strangers is an issue.
+For most email related to my blog and projects, I have a [**public inbox**][inbox] serving as a public forum.
+Consider using this first.
+For private or personal messages, use my personal email address listed at the top of this page.

-I also have a [**public inbox**][inbox] which serves as a public forum for my articles and open source projects.
-I accept patches in both my private and public inboxes, though the public inbox is preferred.
+I accept patches in both my private and public inboxes.
 This means you can contribute changes without, say, a GitHub account.

 ### Cryptographic Identity